Rellikiox/shorturls/README.md

 ### v1.0: Generating short links

-A single frontend that explains what the site does, it's got an input field where you can put in a URL and it will give you back a shorter URL.
+A single frontend that explains what the site does, it's got an input field where you can put in a URL and it will give you back a short URL.

 ## App structure